content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/data-structure-and-algorithms/dsa-binary-search.md

 return binarySearch(arr, x, low, mid - 1)

+# 5. Working flow of binary search Vs linear search

 ![Binary Search - JavaScript](media/08327c46dbd718a1d2c0c65bd05b801b.gif)

-# 5. Binary Search complexity
+# 6. Binary Search complexity

 Now, let's see the time complexity of Binary search in the best case, average case, and worst case.
 We will also see the space complexity of Binary search.

-# 5.1 Time Complexity
+# 6.1 Time Complexity

 -   **Best Case Complexity -** In Binary search, best case occurs when the element to search is found in first comparison, i.e., when the first middle element itself is the element to be searched.
 The best-case time complexity of Binary search is **O(1).**
 -   **Average Case Complexity -** The average case time complexity of Binary search is **O(logn).**